Monday, March 26, 2012

 a.
 Live the Torah to the best of my ability

 b.
-Choose a rabbi and learn from him
+Choose a rabbi to guide me

 c.
 Observe the Torah as mindfully as possible, to fulfill God’s will